 We aim to not only comply with the letter of the law, but also the underlying intent.
 When making decisions on tax, we will not take a position in our tax returns unless we feel comfortable that the position we take will be upheld in a court of law if challenged by a tax authority.

 We conclude advance pricing agreements in many of our key markets.
-Putting in place advance pricing agreements ensures that both Novo Nordisk and the involved tax authorities can agree to the intra-group pricing of our transactions and avoid unnecessary conflict.
-In addition to concluding a substantial number of advance pricing agreements, we engage in dialogue with tax authorities on for example binding rulings and new legislative initiatives to ensure common understanding.
+Putting in place advance pricing agreements ensures that both Novo Nordisk and the involved tax authorities can agree to the intra-group pricing of our transactions and avoid unnecessary dispute.
+In addition to concluding a substantial number of advance pricing agreements, we engage in dialogue with tax authorities on binding rulings and new legislative initiatives to ensure a common understanding.

-To ensure continuous compliance with our global tax obligations and adherence to our tax approach, we employ qualified tax experts in Novo Nordisk and we continuously monitor new tools and solutions that can help us maintain a high-quality compliance standard.
-We monitor new legislation and regulatory developments on an on-going basis and assess the impact on Novo Nordisk in order to remain compliant.
+To ensure continuous compliance with our global tax obligations and adherence to our tax approach, we employ qualified tax experts in Novo Nordisk, and we continuously monitor new tools and solutions that can help us maintain a high-quality compliance standard.
+We monitor new legislation and regulatory developments on an on-going basis and assess the impact on Novo Nordisk to remain complaint.

 Your Career Guide